 How significant the impact of becoming an authorized user is on your credit depends on your current score and the primary cardholder’s borrowing behavior.
 For instance, if you have several late or missed payments on your credit report, being added as an authorized user to a card where the primary cardholder makes on-time payments each month could boost your score.
 Similarly, being added as an authorized user could help you to decrease your credit utilization and improve the age and mix of your accounts.

 However, there are some things that an authorized user can’t do.
-The authorized user cannot make changes to the account, like requesting a credit limit increase or adding other authorized users.
+The authorized user cannot make changes to an account, like requesting a credit limit increase or adding other authorized users.
 When it comes to spending power, the primary cardholder can set a limit on the amount of money an authorized user is allowed to spend.
 The primary cardholder is also the only one responsible for paying off the balance on the card — which means you’ll need to choose someone trustworthy if credit building is your goal.